Meeszon/MRR-Wizard/README.md

-# MRR Drones — Mission Wizard
+# MRR Drones — Remote First

-A mission planning UI for MRR Drones.
-Designed for the **DJI RC controller display** and landscape mobile phones — built to be fast and easy to use in the field.

-## What it does
+A full redesign of the MRR Drones frontend, built **remote first**: every screen is designed for the **640×360px DJI RC controller display** before anything else.

+## What's here

-A field-facing control panel for drone survey operations.
+A control panel for drone survey operations.
 From the home screen you can start a flight, create a new mission, manage saved missions, or review the flight log.

-**Start Flight** lets you pick a drone and a saved mission, preview the flight area and estimated metrics, then launch. **Create Mission** walks you through a 4-step wizard: home point, survey area, flight settings (altitude, quality, RTK, app), and confirm.
+**Start Flight** lets you pick a drone and a saved mission, preview the flight area and estimated metrics, then launch. **Create Mission** walks through a 4-step wizard: home point, survey area, flight settings (altitude, quality, RTK, app), and confirm.
 Completed flights are stored in the **Flight Log** with date, duration, and photo count.

-All UI text is in Dutch.

 ## Stack